denissamoilov/workshop/README.md

+# Team 2 - Design system

+This is the repo for the team 2.

 # Hands on with design systems workshop

 This is a starter repositiry for the particpants of the workshop.
 Refer to [Handout page](https://hands-on-workshop.varya.me/handout/) for detailed info on how to work with this repo.